The Bankrate promise

 Things to consider when selling your house in Miami

+Real estate is an industry of first impressions.
 Since buyers are already shelling out a huge chunk of money to plant roots in Miami, most of them aren’t going to want to pay for major repairs after they move in.
 With that in mind, it’s important to determine what you need to fix versus minor issues that don’t need to be addressed.
-For example, if you have visible damage from the most recent hurricane season, you’re going to want to deal with it to avoid turning buyers away.
-In addition to dealing with problems, make sure you consider some of the cheap and easy ways to boost your property value.
-A simple step – hiring someone to paint the interior or sprucing up your front lawn landscaping, for example – can go a long way toward impressing prospective buyers.
+For example, if you have visible damage from the most recent hurricane season, you’ll want to deal with it to avoid turning buyers away.
+Simple spruce-ups, like a fresh coat of paint or bright flowers on the front steps, can go a long way toward impressing prospective buyers too.

 How much will all this cost?

-- Title insurance: You’re probably off the hook for covering the cost of a title policy.
-While sellers pay for this fee in most of Florida, Miami-Dade is an exception where buyers usually handle this expense.
+- Title insurance: Miami sellers are probably off the hook for covering the cost of a title policy.
+While sellers typically pay for this fee in most of Florida, Miami-Dade County is one of a few exceptions where buyers usually handle this expense.

-- Attorney fees: You don’t have to hire a real estate attorney in Miami, but you should.
-Selling a house involves confusing legal language, loads of contract revisions and potential liability on disclosure forms, so paying an hourly rate for a lawyer’s expertise is worth it.
+- Attorney fees: You aren’t required to hire a real estate attorney in the state of Florida, but consider doing so anyway.
+Selling a house involves loads of legally binding paperwork and large sums of money, so the cost of a lawyer’s expertise is worth it.

 Getting to closing day

-Schedule movers to prepare for the buyer’s final walk-through, and clean the place up.
-Also, if any issues arise that adversely impact the property’s value (the information you needed to share in the initial disclosure), you need to tell the buyer about the change.
+Schedule movers in time to clean the place up and prepare for the buyer’s final walk-through.
+And if any issues arise that adversely impact the property’s value (the information you needed to share in the initial disclosure), you’ll need to tell the buyer about the change.

-You won’t actually need to attend the closing if you hired a lawyer.
-They can be responsible for checking off the final details, transferring the funds and making sure the deal is done correctly.
-After all your closing costs are paid (and your mortgage loan retired, if you have one), the rest of the money is yours.
+At the closing table, after all your costs are paid (and your mortgage loan paid off, if applicable), the rest of the money is yours.
 Congratulations on your next adventure — whether you’re moving elsewhere in the Sunshine State or heading for new lands altogether.